-If you don’t have a smartphone, go back to the basics and have a pen and paper with you.
+- I also like to go back to the basics and just use a pen and paper!
 Sometimes there’s nothing better than jotting down tasks on paper and adding ideas as things pop into your mind throughout the day.

 2. Keep your list visible or always on you!
 If you put away your to-do-list, you will probably forget about it.

 If you decide to use your computer to maintain a list, keep the list open all the time.
-Purposely place a shortcut on your desktop, start menu, on the quick launch (or pinned to your taskbar in Windows 7) and keep the file open… get the idea?
-You keep your web browser open for countless hours at a time, so why not simply keep your to-do list open all the time as well?
+Purposely place a shortcut on your desktop, start menu, on the quick launch (or pinned to your taskbar) and keep the file open… get the idea?
+You keep your web browser open 24/7, so why not simply keep your to-do list open all the time as well?
 In other words, I’m telling you to practice the opposite of “out of sight, out of mind!”

 3. Split your list into two sections: High priority and normal priority.